github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes.md

 ## Wikis

 A README should contain only the necessary information for developers to get started using and contributing to your project.
 Longer documentation is best suited for wikis.
-For more information, see "[AUTOTITLE](/communities/documenting-your-project-with-wikis/about-wikis)."
+For more information, check out "[AUTOTITLE](/communities/documenting-your-project-with-wikis/about-wikis)."

 ## Further reading